 Nevertheless, building your own team will take some time.
 Getting workers, especially foreign workers nowadays, is not easy.
 The biggest challenge is having to fulfill immigration requirements and comply with numerous regulations to ensure your workers’ legality.
 The end result, however, is worth it.
 I started out by finding one good Indonesian labourer.
 This was 15 years ago and he’s still with me.
 Through his contacts, I slowly built a bigger team – I now have 5 men with me.

-If you are looking for ID inspiration, check out 8 best paint colours for small rooms.
+If you are looking for ID inspiration, check out Wet and dry kitchen design ideas to inspire you

 *This article was repurposed from “The Art of Investing in Auction Properties” first published on LivingSpace.